📅 Last Updated: March 25, 2026 | New startups added weekly

 - Bifacial & Tandem Technologies: Startups are developing panels that capture light from both sides and stack multiple materials for enhanced performance

-- Solar-as-a-Service: New business models from companies like Sunrun and Palmetto enable residential solar without upfront costs
+- Solar-as-a-Service: New business models enable residential solar without upfront costs, dramatically expanding the addressable market

 Wind Technology Advances:

-- Offshore Wind: Deep-water floating platforms from companies like Principle Power and X1 Wind enable wind farms in previously inaccessible locations
+- Offshore Wind: Deep-water floating platforms enable wind farms in previously inaccessible locations

-- Airborne Wind: Makani (Google X spinout) and KiteKraft are developing kite-based systems that operate at higher altitudes with stronger, more consistent winds
+- Airborne Wind: Kite-based systems operating at higher altitudes with stronger, more consistent winds

 - Blade Manufacturing: Advanced materials and manufacturing techniques are producing longer, more efficient turbine blades